apache/incubator-stormcrawler/external/elasticsearch/README.md

 ```
 sitemap.sniffContent: true
 http.content.limit: -1
+parser.emitOutlinks: false
 ```

 so that the parser for the sitemap files detects them automatically and that the fetcher does not trim the content, which might cause the parser to fail.
+This configuration will also prevent the crawl from discovery outlinks from the HTML pages listed in the sitemaps.

 As a general good practice, you should also specify the _http.agent.*_ configurations so that the servers you fetch from can identify you.

 When it's done run